Top Career and Employment Options as an MFT

 14. The Government

 MFT's are employed by the government to assume roles that can influence decision-making on a government and political level.
 For example, with a doctorate degree, a marriage and family therapist can conduct family research and public policy analysis from a family perspective, which can help shape future government programs and legislation.
-According to the BLS, MFT's working with the government – on both the state and local level – are typically paid the highest salaries for this occupation in the U.S.
+According to the BLS, MFTs working with the government are often some of the highest-paid professionals in the field.
+Local governments pay them a median salary of $84,500 while state governments offer a median wage of $79,110.

 15. The Military